cryptoanarchywiki/cryptoanarchywiki.github.io/_people/gavin-andresen.md

 ---
 layout: static-informational
 title: Gavin Andresen
-description: "[Satoshi](people/satoshi_nakamoto.md)'s successor, Managed the project after [Satoshi](people/satoshi_nakamoto.md)'s departure until 2014.
-He lost write-access to [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin) in mid-2016 during a political row, Holds the number 5 spot on the [bitcoin/bitcoin contributors list](https://github.com/bitcoin/bitcoin/graphs/contributors)"
+blurb: "Satoshi's successor, Managed the project after Satoshi's departure until 2014.
+He lost write-access to <a href=\"https://github.com/bitcoin/bitcoin\">bitcoin/bitcoin</a> in mid-2016 during a political row, Holds the number 5 spot on the <a href=\"https://github.com/bitcoin/bitcoin/graphs/contributors\">bitcoin/bitcoin contributors list</a> (as of 2018-05-28)"
 permalink: /people/gavin-andresen
-people-groups: []
+people-groups: ["cryptocurrency"]
 ---

 From wikipedia: